Rosenhøj

 Rosenhøj (lit.: Rose-hill) is a public housing project in Viby J, a southern district of Aarhus, Denmark.

 Rosenhøj consists of concrete apartment blocks, with a total of 808 rentals, built in 1967-70.
-The area underwent a thorough renovation in the years 2014-17, updating the buildings to contemporary climate regulations, and also adding 22 new rowhouse rentals and outdoor sports facilities among other improvements.
+The area underwent a thorough renovation in 2014-17, updating the buildings to contemporary climate regulations, and also adding 22 new rowhouse rentals and outdoor sports facilities among other improvements.

-In the 2000's, Rosenhøj has been increasingly attractive to immigrants.
+In the 2000s, Rosenhøj has been increasingly attractive to immigrants.
 In 2001, 22% of the inhabitants where immigrants; in 2008 more than 52% where immigrants.
 Nearly all of the inhabitants under the age of 18 has an immigrant background.
 The majority of immigrants in Rosenhøj comes from Afghanistan, Somalia and Turkey.